Illinois lawsuit filed against top e-cigarette maker

-CHICAGO — An Illinois teenager who fell ill with a lung disease after vaping for more than a year has sued a leading e-cigarette maker.
+CHICAGO — An Illinois teenager who fell ill with a lung disease after vaping for over a year has sued a leading e-cigarette maker.

 Attorneys filed the lawsuit Friday in Lake County Circuit Court on behalf of 18-year-old Adam Hergenreder.

-The 85-page suit alleges Juul Labs deliberately targeted young people through Instagram and other sites to suggest vaping can boost their social status.
+The 85-page suit says Juul Labs deliberately marketed to young people to suggest vaping can boost their social status.
 It also says Juul doesn’t fully disclose their products contain dangerous chemicals.

 Lawyer Antonio Romanucci says his client couldn’t avoid “getting hooked” on what he called “toxic timebombs.”